Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 Target : formation of the skill of throwing at a horizontal target in children of the third year of life.

-These games and exercises can be included in various forms of work and regime moments, for example, on a walk in the winter, you can use the game "Snowballs", in morning exercises « funny ball”, into a set of exercises for physical education classes: “Ball over the head”, “Salute”, “Throw the ball”, in the afternoon holding outdoor games, such as “Catch and throw - don’t let fall”, “Throw and catch up "," If we all stand in a circle, I will throw the ball to you, friend.
-For joint activities with a teacher for the development of speech, the game "Who talks like" is also suitable with the use of the ball.
+These games and exercises can be included in different forms of work and routine moments, for example, while walking in the winter, you can use the game “Snowballs”, morning exercises « funny ball”, into a set of exercises for physical education classes: “Ball over the head”, “Salute”, “Throw the ball”, in the afternoon, outdoor games such as “Catch and throw - don’t let you fall”, “Throw and catch up” ", "If we all stand in a circle, I'll throw the ball to you, friend."
+For joint activities With a speech development teacher, the game “Who Talks How” is suitable, also using a ball.

-"Naughty ball".
+"Naughty ball."

 For this game you will need: